In case your time is short

 Configuration Management Database (CMDB)

-Just about every team responsible for managing optical networks can radically improve their response times and accuracy by arming themselves with a CMDB commensurate with the size and complexity of their infrastructure.
+Just about every team responsible for managing optical networks can radically improve its response times and accuracy by arming itself with a CMDB commensurate with the size and complexity of its infrastructure.

 This database should enable the NOC or other support operation with all the relevant information related to the tickets they receive so engineers can spend their time taking action rather than hunting down and writing up the basic information an automated system is fully capable of handling itself.

 In short, a CMDB should make your team faster, not slower.
-It should condense and simplify the steps to getting necessary incident information, not add more complexity.
-It should help, not hurt, MTTR.
+It should condense and simplify the steps to get necessary incident information, not add more complexity.
+It should help MTTR, not hurt it.

-That requires being thoughtful about the way you operationalize a CMDB in your workflow.
+That requires thoughtfulness about how you operationalize a CMDB in your workflow.
 Here at INOC, for example, we’ve implemented logic and automation to auto-attach CMDB records based on the alarm, device, IP address, and facility.

 Taking advantage of automation enables us (and could enable any team) to quickly and accurately present all the optical networking information the NOC needs to make informed decisions without having to manually track that information down.
 Prior to this CMDB automation, it wasn’t unusual to take as long as three hours per ticket to investigate and identify the issue and notify the appropriate party.
 Today, that entire process has been shortened to 15 to 30 minutes.